yadSelvakumar/yadSelvakumar.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a 6th year PhD candidate in the NYU Department of Economics.
-My research interests include macroeconomics, time-series econometrics and finance.
+My research interests include macroeconomics, econometrics and finance.

 I will be on the academic job market in 2024-25.